onqtam/headjack/docs/why/10_COOPERATION.md

 > "As Michael Suk-Young Chwe writes in Rational Ritual: Culture, Coordination, and Common Knowledge, “Successful communication sometimes is not simply a matter of whether a given message is received.
 It also depends on whether people are aware that other people also receive it.”
 According to Suk-Young Chwe, for people to coordinate on the basis of certain information it must be “common knowledge,” a phrase used here to mean “everyone knows it, everyone knows that everyone knows it, everyone knows that everyone knows that everyone knows it, and so on.”
 The more public and visible the change is, the better." - [Coordination Problems: What It Takes to Change the World](https://fs.blog/coordination-problems/#:~:text=As%20Michael%20Suk,is%2C%20the%20better.)

-> "Bullshit is also fragile--it relies on common knowledge to maintain--so it can collapse at any moment.
-Bullshit bubbles can burst pretty easily (assuming there’s not a state apparatus to prevent the bubble from bursting)." - [You Will Find This Interesting, by David Pinsof](https://open.substack.com/pub/everythingisbullshit/p/you-will-find-this-interesting?r=7omg8&utm_campaign=comment-list-share-cta&utm_medium=web&comments=true&commentId=17264686)

-“Submitting to a social or political authority is a coordination problem - each person is more willing to support an authority the more others are willing to support it” - quote from “rational ritual” book

 > "How do individuals coordinate their actions?
 Here we consider "coordination problems," in which each person wants to participate in a group action but only if others also participate.
 For example, each person might want to take part in an antigovernment protest but only if there are enough total protesters to make arrests and police repression unlikely.
 People most often "solve" coordination problems by communicating with each other.
 Simply receiving a message, however, is not enough to make an individual participate.
 Because each individual wants to participate only if others do, each person must also know that others received a message.
 For that matter, because each person knows that other people need to be confident that others will participate, each person must know that other people know that other people have received a message, and so forth.
 In other words, knowledge of the message is not enough; what is also required is knowledge of others' knowledge, knowledge of others' knowledge of others' knowledge, and so on-that is, "common knowledge."
 To understand how people solve coordination problems, we should thus look at social processes that generate common knowledge.
 The best examples turn out to be "public rituals," such as public ceremonies, rallies, and media events.
 >